Traditional, outbound marketing methods just aren’t effective for gaining the leads you need to stay ahead of your competitors anymore.

-Alternatively, if you want to increase the number of clients you work with, use the same approach to attract them: create your ideal persona, ensuring you include the challenges they face, and what you can do to help overcome them.
+Alternatively, if you want to increase the number of clients you work with, use the same approach to attract them.
+Create your ideal persona and ensure you think about what challenges they face and what can you do to help overcome them.

-To learn more about creating a successful digital marketing strategy for a recruitment agency, how to create content effectively, and how to use topic clusters, read this blog post.
+To learn more about how to create engaging content and how to use topic clusters to boost your website traffic, check out this blog post.

 2. Optimise your website

-The next step of a great digital marketing strategy is SEO (search engine optimisation).
-SEO involves implementing a range of techniques to help you attract visitors, such as potential candidates, to the content on your website.
+The next step to a great digital marketing strategy is SEO (search engine optimisation).
+SEO involves implementing a range of techniques to help you attract potential candidates and clients to the content on your website.
 It involves two sets of tactics: on-page and off-page SEO.

-Off-page SEO refers to improving your website’s overall authority on the web.
+Off-page SEO, on the other hand, refers to improving your website’s overall authority on the web.
 One key way to do this is by getting other websites to link back to yours.
 The more high-authority sites linking to your website, the stronger your authority becomes, and the more likely your website is to be found by potential leads.

 - Include your keyword within your SEO page title, as close to the beginning as possible.
 This tells Google that the content on this page is relevant.

-- Implement your keyword throughout your web content, ensuring that what you’re posting is engaging and helpful for your readers.
-For example, writing candidate-focused content, such as interview or CV writing tips, will be useful and worthwhile for your target audience and therefore will enhance your credibility as a recruitment agency.
+- Implement your keyword throughout your web content, ensuring that what you’re posting is engaging and helpful for your readers to enhance your credibility as a recruitment agency.
+For example, writing candidate-focused content, such as interview or CV writing tips, will be useful and worthwhile for your target audience and will enhance your credibility as a recruitment agency.

 - Knowing your candidate’s persona will enable you to do better keyword research, so ensure you conduct research into your target audience and what really matters to them.

-- Write a meta description for every page of your website and each blog post you publish.
-This is a short summary of your page’s content that will display in the search results.
+- Write a meta description for every page of your website and each blog you publish.
 Make sure that your meta description is compelling and engaging, and that it also includes your keyword.

-- Use keywords within headings!
-Headings are pieces of text that appear larger and bolder on the page.
+- Use heading tags!
+These are pieces of text that appear larger and bolder on the page.
 Within the HTML coding of your text, use <h1>, <h2>, or <h3> tags.
-Keep in mind that <h1> tags give the text more weight as keywords than <h2> or <h3> tags.
-Therefore, only use the <h1> tag once so you don’t dilute the text.
+Remember that <h1> tags give the text more weight as keywords than <h2> or <h3> tags, so you should only use the <h1> tag once (preferably for the main header) to avoid diluting the text.

 - Optimise your job pages – after all, this is the page you want your candidates to end up on!

-- Images on a web page can enhance user experience.
-When inserting images into your website, however, you should ensure that you use the ‘alt text’ HTML attribute to provide relevant text descriptions of the image and that you use your keyword in the file name.
+- Enhance user experience with images.
+When inserting images into your website, ensure that you use the ‘alt text’ HTML attribute to provide relevant text descriptions of the image and that you use your keyword in the file name.

-To find out more tips on how to improve the digital marketing strategy for your recruitment agency, download our in-depth guide.
-It walks you through everything you need to know to implement a killer marketing strategy that will help you attract the candidates you need.
+Want even more tips on how to improve the digital marketing strategy for your recruitment agency?
+If so, download our in-depth guide.
+It walks you through everything you need to know to implement a killer marketing strategy that will help you attract the candidates and clients you need.

 3. Share on social media

-To have the best chance of your content being seen, you need to share it on social media.
-Social media platforms such as Facebook, Twitter, LinkedIn, and Instagram are great ways to directly communicate with your prospects!
+To have the best chance of your content being seen, you need to share it on social media platforms such as Facebook, Twitter, LinkedIn, and Instagram so you can directly communicate with your prospects.

 4. Create CTAs